 The King of Trash: A True Story of Survival, Forgiveness, and the American Dream

 After months in a refugee camp, the family arrived in San Francisco.
-They shared a small apartment with sixteen relatives in the Tenderloin district and survived by collecting bottles and cardboard from city streets at night.
+They shared a small apartment with sixteen relatives in the Tenderloin district.
+They survived by collecting bottles and cardboard from city streets at night.
 They faced exhaustion and humiliation.
 Some nights they were mocked.
 Other nights, strangers offered kindness.
 Through it all, their father’s words guided them: “There is honor in every kind of honest work.”

-In 1992David Duong, together with his family, founded California Waste Solutions (CWS) with a vision to modernize recycling and create a positive environmental impact in their new homeland.
-What began with eight used trucks has grown into one of the nation’s most respected family-owned recycling and waste management enterprises, serving hundreds of thousands of households across Oakland and San Jose.
+In 1992, David Duong, together with his family, founded California Waste Solutions (CWS).
+Their vision was to modernize recycling and create a positive environmental impact in their new homeland.
+What began with eight used trucks has grown into one of the nation’s most respected family-owned recycling and waste management enterprises.
+CWS serves hundreds of thousands of households across Oakland and San Jose.
 Today, CWS represents not only business success but also the enduring values of integrity, sustainability, and community.

 Their journey is captured most powerfully in a single line from the film: